-As discussed in Bundle Branch Blocks, the bundle of His divides into the Right and the Left Bundle Branches.
+As discussed on the article about bundle branch blocks, the bundle of His divides into the right and the left bundle branches.

 The electrical stimulus travels down the left branch.
 First depolarized the left ventricle and the left two-thirds of the septum.
 Then, with delay, the regions of the right branch are depolarized.

 This delay in depolarization causes a widening of the QRS complex.

 - 1. AV node and bundle of His.

 - 2. Blocked right bundle branch.

 - 3. Normal left bundle branch.